 There are regional Matrix levels for four compounds (cadmium, mercury, PCBs and total DDT).
 The source of regional Matrix levels is described in USACE (1981).
 Table 1, Column 20, identifies the relevant regional Matrix levels.
 Bioaccumulation results that exceed the regional Matrix level indicate that the sediment is not Category I under USEPA Region 2/CENAN guidance.
-Total DDT, total PCB, cadmium, and mercury did not bioaccumulate in either clam or worm tissue at concentrations exceeding the Matrix level.
+For Reaches A and B, total DDT, total PCB, cadmium, and mercury did not bioaccumulate in either clam or worm tissue at concentrations exceeding the Matrix level.